rogorido/sistercities/sistercities.md

 The analysis behind this tutorial is a very simple one.
 I was always fascinating by the fact that many cities have sister cities around the world.
 As a historian a lot of relevant questions arise out of this empirical fact.
 For instance, when did this phenomenon begin (probably in the 19th century)?
 Why are the reasons behind the whole phenomenon?
 And more concrete: which are the concrete reasons for a city to seek for such relationships (economic, religious, cultural)?
 Or even more concrete: are German cities related to French or Polish cities, maybe as a an attempt to overcome deep historical tensions?
 Have Spanish cities proportionally more relationships to the spanish-speaking American cities?
 Do small cities (<10000) have also such relationships?
 Are EU-cities more related to other EU-cities or is this aspect not relevant at all?
 Do cities of former communist countries have more relationships with other cities of the present Russia or other former communist countries?
 Many other questions could also be asked.

 But: where do to get such data?
-[Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page), the free and open knowledge base, is of course the best option, since it  has already this information which can be queried using [SPARQL](https://en.wikipedia.org/wiki/SPARQL) (for specific issues in wikidata the more general and  friendly [introduction](https://www.wikidata.org/wiki/Wikidata:A_beginner-friendly_course_for_SPARQL)).
+[Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page), the free and open knowledge base, is of course the best option, since it  has already this information which can be queried using [SPARQL](https://en.wikipedia.org/wiki/SPARQL) (a general and friendly introduction can be found [here](https://www.wikidata.org/wiki/Wikidata:A_beginner-friendly_course_for_SPARQL)).
 If you are interested in the complex queries used for doing it, you can find them [here](https://github.com/rogorido/sistercities/tree/master/sparql/queries).
 Exporting the results as CSV/TSV (comma/tab separated values) or JSON is the most simple solution to have them ready for further analysis in R.

 # Starting with R: getting and preparing the data